groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/audio-metadata/update-id3v1-tag-mp3/_index.md

 weight: 19
 url: /net/audio-metadata/update-id3v1-tag-mp3/
 ---

+# Update ID3V1 Tag in MP3 Files using .NET

 ## Introduction
 In this tutorial, we'll learn how to update ID3V1 tags in MP3 files using GroupDocs.Metadata for .NET.
 This library allows you to manipulate metadata in various document formats programmatically.
 ## Prerequisites